communitiesuk/prototype-funding-application-system/README.md

 If you want to be a Fund Applicant, go here: <http://localhost:8080>.

+Note that this is "tested" only in Chrome on Mac and Safari.
+In other browsers you may not be able to run this part of the prototype.

 #### Compliance Reviewer

 If you want to be a Compliance Reviewer, go here: <http://localhost:8000/applications_service/dashboards/applications/>.